ForeverScape/ForeverScapeCore/readme.md

 Code is distributed under MIT license.

-Demo: To Be Announced, see current *crappy* website at http://foreverscape.com
+Demo: To Be Announced, see the artwork at the current *slammed together* website http://foreverscape.com

 Proposed Features: